kisslinux/repo/README.md

 Puke's `update` operator compares the repository versions of packages to the installed database versions of packages.
 Any mismatch in versions is considered a new upgrade from the repository.

 The `update` mechanism doesn't do a `git pull` of the repository.
-This must be done manually beforehand.
-This is intentional.
+This must be done manually beforehand and is intentional.
 It allows the user to `git pull` selectively.
 You can slow down the distribution's package updates by limiting pulling to a week behind master for example.

 ## The package format